-Make a pitcher of this Sparkling Key Lime Fruit Punch to serve along with this layer cake.
+Make this Fruit Punch recipe to serve with this coconut layer cake.

 I have rediscovered my cake love.
 Oh, don’t get me wrong.
 I never left my cake love.
 Eating cake is something I do best.

-I made this fun Dark Chocolate Layer Cake this way, and now I’m all about adding more nakedness to my life…but only in cake form, of course!
+I made this fun Dark Chocolate Cake this way, and now I’m all about adding more naked cakes to my baking life!
 LOL!

-One of my favorite things to do is to take a box cake mix and jazz it up with fun ingredients.
-Gotta love giving treats that gourmet look and taste with less work, right?
+One of my favorite things to do is make a doctored cake mix and jazz it up with fun ingredients.
+Gotta love baking treats that look and taste like they came from a bakery, right?

-For the cake, I substituted a little bit of key lime juice for the liquid that the box mix called for.
+For this citrus cake, I substituted a little bit of key lime juice for the liquid that the box mix called for.

 As the cakes were baking, I started thinking back to our honeymoon in Key West.
-The chocolate covered key lime pie is one of my favorite memories.
+Eating chocolate covered key lime pie is one of my favorite memories.